-The Licensees undertake annual random samples of professionally active registrants' CPD records and provide appropriate feedback, as described in the Engineering Council's Registration Code of Practice (RCoP).
+The Licensees undertake annual random samples of professionally active registrants' CPD records and provide appropriate feedback, as described in the Engineering Council's Regulations for Registration (RfR).

 Registrants who are not professionally active (eg retired or on a career break) may request exemption from a sample.
 The intention behind CPD sampling is not to police registrants, but to encourage a culture in which registrants will naturally engage in CPD and take ownership of their own learning and development.